Bits of Naaz

 Bits of Naaz is the debut extended play by Dutch-Kurdish singer Naaz, released on 20 April 2018 by Universal Music Group.
 Preceded by the singles "Words", "Can't", "Up to Something", and "Loving Love", the extended play delves into topics of acceptance and love.
 Naaz, at the time a teenager, recorded the extended play in her bedroom.

 Background

 Naaz first received media attention in 2014, after she auditioned on Holland's Got Talent.
 After being eliminated from the show, she was featured on the Yellow Claw songs "Feel It" and "Catch Me".
 In 2016, she released her debut single, "Sadboy".

 Composition

 Recording

-Because Naaz's parents did not want her going to the studio without her brother, she wrote, produced, and recorded most of the songs on Bits of Naaz in her bedroom.
 She used a Yamaha keyboard and a laptop to create the songs.
 Because Naaz was inexperienced, and did not know how to play instruments well, she borrowed sounds from the environment around her and used them in the extended play.
 The song "As Fun" was recorded in a studio that used to be Adolf Hitler's airport.
 Naaz noted that "they turned what used to be a really dark place into something that rather shines light, as it’s now a spot for creatives and a shelter for refugees".

-Music and lyrics

-Naaz took inspiration from American rapper Kanye West when producing the songs on Bits of Naaz, and was inspired by Chance the Rapper while writing the album.
-In an interview, James Cooke of Music Crowns noted that there was "a juxtaposition between the way the music sounds and the way the lyrics come across".
-He said that the production is happy and upbeat, but also noted that some of the lyrics are dark.